larpchronicles/rules/chronicles-rulebook.md

 This skill is purchased once.
 Using this skill, the character can attempt to track a target.
 The target tracks are assigned a value according to weather, ground, recency, and skill of the target hiding their tracks.
 With all that taken in, the resulting modified track number is compared to the trackers number.
 When a player asks to track something/someone a marshal will determine if the tracking succeeds and how much information a player gets.
 PCs cannot track other PCs.
 Tracking can be augmented by some Knowledges, which may grant a character additional information or lower a difficulty.
 Some examples of this:  Survivalist Knowledge may give a bonus in the wild.
 Criminal Knowledge may give a bonus in a city or if criminal knowledge may be applicable to the target – such smuggler’s marks.
 These are not guaranteed, so it is always best to ask when initially asking to track.

 ## Foraging
 This skill is the is used to gather the materials for the Alchemy Skill.
 Foraging represents the character collecting herbs, reagents, or catalysts for use with the Alchemy skill.
+Use of the skill is performed at check-in and grants two times the number of ranks purchased in the skill, per day.
+E.g. For a two day event, if you have 5 ranks, you will receive 20 tiers of materials.

 ## Logging
 This skill is the is used to gather the materials for the Rune Carving Skill.
 Logging represents the character collecting pieces of wood for use with the Rune Carving skill.
+Use of the skill is performed at check-in and grants two times the number of ranks purchased in the skill, per day.
+E.g. For a two day event, if you have 5 ranks, you will receive 20 tiers of materials.

 ## Mining
 This skill is the is used to gather the materials for the Smithing Skill.
 Mining represents the character collecting raw ore for use with the Smithing skill.
+Use of the skill is performed at check-in and grants two times the number of ranks purchased in the skill, per day.
+E.g. For a two day event, if you have 5 ranks, you will receive 20 tiers of materials.

 ## Alchemy
 This skill allows the character to alchemy carving items of a tier equal to the number of ranks purchased.